Take your pick for Costa Rica transportation; plane, train, or automobile? Just kidding, you probably won’t be taking the train in Costa Rica.

 You can find out all about both airports in our guide to picking Liberia or San Jose airport.

-And to make your travel day a little smoother we suggest you read our guide to Costa Rica entry requirements as well as our guide to landing at the San Jose airport.
+And to make your travel day a little smoother we suggest you read our guide to Costa Rica entry requirements as well as our guide to the Liberia International Airport

 For affordable flights, we usually have the best luck with the Skyscanner website.